 Because of the possibility of water seeping during seams, overlock stitched suits are better suitable for warmer water conditions.

 While seams are still familiar in flat stitching, they are flatter and tend to be more relaxing than those incorporating overlock stitching.

 Once more water seepage is an issue, so these kinds of wet suits are recommended for warmer water conditions.
 Flat stitching is noticeable on the outside of a wetsuit.

 Alike to flat stitching, blind stitches are narrower.
 The seams are glued, which helps put off water seepage and makes blindstitched suits more suitable for colder water conditions.

 When a suit is blindstitched and seam taped, this means that the inner seams are unbreakable as well, making these wetsuits ideal for water temperatures 50 degrees Fahrenheit and below.

-As not a “stitch”, this method uses a silicon-based urethane close to bring the neoprene panels together.
-You’re classically only going to see this kind of stitching on the higher-end suits.
-The seal creates a waterproof barrier, so, as you can most likely guess, the entire suit becomes watertight.
+As not a “stitch”, this method uses a silicon-based urethane close to bringing the neoprene panels together.
+You’re classically only going to see this kind of stitching on the higher-end suites.
+The seal creates a waterproof barrier, so, as you can most likely guess, the entire suite becomes watertight.

 What is the dissimilarity between a back zip, chest zip, and zip-free wetsuit?

 Back zip wetsuits feature a zip from the bottom of the spine to the back of the collar/neck.
 Because it’s so long, it creates a big opening for you to effortlessly get in and out of the wetsuit.
 While this may seem like the most logical choice for that reason, it does have a downside.
 The back zips reduce elasticity and the collar generally isn’t as tight and can let water in.